OBsmith: LLM-Powered JavaScript Obfuscator Testing: Introduction

-A critical component of \name~is its integrated program generator, which is engineered to rigorously explore different execution path and expose the semantic equivalence between the original source program and its obfuscated counterpart.
+A critical component of \name~is its integrated program generator, which is engineered to rigorously explore different execution paths and expose the semantic equivalence between the original source program and its obfuscated counterpart.
 This step is indispensable, as the intricate nature of obfuscation transformations carries an inherent risk of introducing functional regressions or altering program behavior in subtle ways.
 To mitigate this risk, OBsmith contains a sketch filling algorithm to generate a comprehensive set of inputs to test different execution paths.
-OBsmith uses a program enhancer to record global and local variables and record the program's control flow.
+OBsmith uses a program enhancer to record global and local variables and the program's control flow.
 For each input, \name~asserts that the original and obfuscated program versions produce identical outputs and exhibit equivalent observable side-effects.
 This process provides a strong, empirical guarantee that the core logic and functionality of the application remain unaltered post-obfuscation, thereby enhancing the trustworthiness and practical deployability of our approach.

-Unlike the standard differential testing setup used in compiler validation -- where multiple variants of a system are run on the same input and their outputs compared for inconsistencies -- \name~ relies on a concrete ground truth.
-In particular, we treat the original, unobfuscated program as the definitive oracle for correct behavior.
-This direct comparison against a known-correct baseline allows for a precise and conclusive assessment of the correctness of the obfuscation transformations, ensuring that they have not introduced functional changes.
+Unlike the traditional differential testing setup used in compiler testing -- where multiple variants of a system are run on the same input and their outputs compared for inconsistencies -- \name~ relies on a reference oracle to serve as ground truth.
+In particular, we treat the original, unobfuscated program as the reference oracle for correct behavior.
+This direct comparison against a known-correct reference, termed reference-oriented equivalence testing, allows for a precise and conclusive assessment of the correctness of the obfuscation transformations, ensuring that they have not introduced functional changes.